 A: Students attending law schools, law faculties, and institutions with international law-related degree programs are eligible to participate in the Jessup.
 Eligible team members must be full or part-time students pursuing a law degree or international law-related degree who have not engaged in the practice of law after graduating from any type of law degree program.
-For more information on eligibility, go to the Jessup Competition Rules at www.ilsa.org.
+Some students must also obtain the ILSA Executive Office's written permission to participate if the Official Rules require.
+For more information on eligibility, please see the Jessup Official Rules at www.ilsa.org.

 Q: How many students can participate on a team?